averyevy/superave/notes/Bronze_1.md

         cin >> c >> t;
         inputs[i] = {t, c};
     }

-    //The key part is to use the pair data structure, the first pi to sort std::sort(inputs.begin(), inputs.end());
+    std::sort(inputs.begin(), inputs.end());
     for (int i = 0; i < N; i ++) {
         int liars = 0;